devtail/jenkins-as-code/resources/terraform/README.md

-# Terraform for Slave Infrastructure
+# Terraform for Agent Infrastructure

 ## Place variables/secrets in config/